Pink Day Planning Guide

 • Plan a post-event meeting with your staff that night, or the following business day.
 Talk about what went well, and what improvements could be made.
 Make a note of your donation amount, your sales and anything that would have affected them...what the weather was like, competing events, etc. If you can, schedule next year's Pink Day.
 Write all of this down and keep it in a file for next year.
 Immediate reflections about your event success are the best way to ensure success for years to come!

-Host your own pink day, like these gardens centers across the US and Canada!
+Host your own pink day, like these garden centers across the US and Canada!